 Prosper vs. the competition

 Payoff loans offer similar loan amounts to Prosper — $5,000 to $35,000 — and are also designed for borrowers with less-than-perfect credit.
 Where the lenders differ are in term lengths and APR.
-Payoff lets borrowers select terms ranging from two to five years and offers APR between 5.99% and 24.99%.
+Payoff lets borrowers select terms ranging from two to five years and offers APRs between 5.99%–24.99%.
 It’s worth noting, however, that Payoff loans are specifically designed for credit card debt consolidation; they’re not offered to help pay for large purchases or complete home renovations.

 Read our full Payoff review to learn more about consolidating credit card debt with Payoff.

 Upstart is a personal loan provider started by ex-Google employees.
 Its claim to fame?
 Automated loan processing and approval that uses artificial intelligence and takes into account more than just your credit score.
 As a result, applications with Upstart are quick, simple and often approved — even if you don’t have a great credit score.
 But Upstart also comes with some potential downsides.
-Unlike Prosper, the company charges a fixed origination fee of 8.1%, and its APR starts at 8.13%, both of which are higher than the industry average.
+Unlike Prosper, the company charges a fixed origination fee of 8.1%, and its APRs range from 8.94%–35.99%, both of which are higher than the industry average.

 To learn more about this fair credit lender, read our full Upstart review.

 Avant is a well-known personal lending provider that offers loans between $2,000 to $35,000 with terms ranging from two to five years, along with an origination fee of 4.75%.
 Where Avant comes out ahead of Prosper is in funding time — many borrowers receive their money the next business day.
-Prosper, meanwhile, offers better interest rates to well-qualified borrowers at just under 8%, while Avant’s best rates start at 9.95%.
+Prosper, meanwhile, offers better interest rates to well-qualified borrowers from 7.95%–35.99%, while Avant’s rates range from 9.95%–35.99%.